vdmitriyev/orcidpyclient/README.md

 ### About

 A simple wrapper around the orcid.org API.
 Enhanced clone of this rep - https://github.com/scholrly/orcid-python.
+Ready to run examples can be found in the [examples](examples) folder.

-### Example
+### Command Line Examples

 Here's a quick snippet to get info on `John Wilbanks`_. ::